 TAE Technologies is leveraging proprietary science and engineering to tackle the world’s biggest challenges.
 Our core mission is to create a new source of clean energy – one that’s powered by nature’s own processes and produces no harmful byproducts.
 It’s what we call Friendly Fusion.
-Our groundbreaking work has effected industry-wide advances in accelerator and plasma physics, and acted as a catalyst for adjacent innovations based on our results.
+Our groundbreaking work has led to industry-wide advances in accelerator and plasma physics, and acted as a catalyst for adjacent innovations based on our results.
 With 20 years of focused research, TAE Technologies is on a purposeful path to commercial fusion energy and pioneering sustainable solutions for a better tomorrow.

 Our climate-threatened world demands a new source of power that addresses the global need for 24/7 on-demand electricity.
 TAE Technologies is answering the planet’s call by addressing the inherent downsides of our current sources of power with affordable, abundant, carbon-free energy for everyone – with no impact on the environment, no harmful byproducts and no risk of meltdown.